 Pricing transparency is no longer a “nice to have” for SEO-led growth.
 In 2026, it is one of the strongest ways to turn search traffic into qualified leads.
 That is because search users are becoming less patient with vague pages, gated answers, and sales-first friction.
 They want to know whether your offer is even in range before they spend time on a call.

 That is especially true when the business depends on digital marketing demand from problem-aware buyers who are already comparing providers.
-If your site can explain pricing logic clearly, connect it to outcomes, and support that with pages such as SEO pricing, a practical B2B digital marketing guide, and a glossary concept like AI SEO, you often improve both trust and lead quality.
+A site can explain pricing logic clearly, connect it to outcomes, and support that with pages such as SEO pricing.
+A practical B2B digital marketing guide and a glossary concept like AI SEO can also help the buyer understand the wider context.

 Why vague pricing now loses more buyers